gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 setup:

-1. Edit `/home/git/gitlab/config/resque.yml` following the example in `/home/git/gitlab/config/resque.yml.example`, and uncomment the sentinels lines, pointing to the correct server credentials.
+1. Edit `/home/git/gitlab/config/resque.yml` following the example in [resque.yml.example][resque], and uncomment the Sentinel lines, pointing to the correct server credentials:

+    ```yaml
+    # resque.yaml
+    production:
+      url: redis://:redi-password-goes-here@gitlab-redis/
+      sentinels:
+        -
+          host: 10.0.0.1
+          port: 26379 # point to sentinel, not to redis port
+        -
+          host: 10.0.0.2
+          port: 26379 # point to sentinel, not to redis port
+        -
+          host: 10.0.0.3
+          port: 26379 # point to sentinel, not to redis port
+    ```

 1. [Restart GitLab][restart] for the changes to take effect.